Codeyg12/READMEgenerator/README.md

   ### Usage

-  undefined
+  To generate a README based on the users answers

   ### Contribution

-  Follow the rules and push it forward to the main branch
+  Pull the code from Github and then push it to the main branch

   ### Testing